 Next comes the most underrated activity of cloud penetration testing, the report generation.
 It is important for the cloud penetration testers to present the vulnerabilities to the client in an understandable manner.
 The presentation is the difference between the client taking vulnerabilities seriously or not seriously.
 So, make sure the reports are well organized and categorized based on the type and level of threat.

 After the vulnerabilities have been found, get in touch with your developers to patch them.
 Else what was the use of cloud penetration testing in the first place if you ignore the bugs?
 Some of the vulnerabilities can be fixed while making minor changes to the code while some may require a significant overhaul.
 However, if your tests were unable to detect any vulnerability, maybe you need to change your plan and perform more elaborate security tests.

 Cloud Penetration Testing with Astra’s Pentest

-Astra’s Pentest is a complete security testing solution for mobile and web applications.
+Astra’s Pentest is a complete penetration testing service for mobile and web applications as well as cloud infrastructure.
 It combines a vulnerability scanner with manual pentest to offer a well-rounded picture of the security posture of your cloud-hosted application.

 With3000+ tests, CI/CD integration, zero false positives, and collaborative remediation, Astra’s pentest suite can be a one-stop solution for your cloud pentest needs.